E-Gilley/Mint-Classics-Analysis/README.md

 ![Different-Office-Results](https://github.com/E-Gilley/MintClassicsAnalysis/assets/150806239/debbef46-d669-467f-9f63-0275c3fbd550)

 I did independent verifications for the distinct count of total employees and offices to make sure nothing was being left out.
-Everything matched up, so we can clearly see 7 independent offices (different from warehouses) with a total of 23 employees.
+Everything matched up, so we can clearly see **7 independent offices** (different from warehouses) with a total of **23 employees**.

 ### Query 5: Orders by Country